Scheming-Lion/Scheming-Lion/README.md

 ## Navigating the file structure

 * Client - all client facing code.
-Contains our primary features.
+Contains our primary features - Track Posts, track users, see user's top stories, word frequency visualizations.
 * Server - contains (1) a set of query helper functions for easily using the Database (2) a database folder, which contains our code for inserting new data into our database, and (3) a generic server setup for local development (which you most likely will not use now that we have fully populated the database and have it deployed using Azure)
 * Testing - We have some basic testing built out for the front-end code.
 The backend code is not rigorously tested because that would require read/write access to HN's own database, but we have tested this informally and have confirmed that all datapoints exist.